j21marshall/vihuela/README.md

 # vihuela
-This is a music composition software project meant to combine modularity of tonality and rhythm with ease-of-access
+This is a music composition software project meant to combine modularity of tonality and rhythm with a higher degree of accessibility.